-According to the soon-to-be-implemented General Data Protection Regulations (GDPR) under Article 17, every European Unnion citizen has the right to request that his personal data file be modified or deleted.
+According to the soon-to-be-implemented General Data Protection Regulations (GDPR) under Article 17, every European Union citizen has the right to request that his personal data file be modified or deleted.

 What GDPR States Regarding Erasure

-- It is the right of every EU citizen to ask that his personal data file— also referred to as ‘the right to be forgotten’— occurs.
+- It is the right of every EU citizen to be able to request the deletion of his or her personal data file— also referred to as ‘the right to be forgotten’.

 - Requests must be made in writing or orally.